blessing324/git_revisiom/README.md

-My first readme for alx
+ItMy first readme for alx